Mental Health Matters

 Blog11

 It's that time of year again: The holidays are here!
 It’s important to remember that the most wonderful time of the year for some can be the most difficult time for others.
+In 2025, the Health Mind poll found that 41% of U.S. adults expect more holiday stress this year, up from 28% in 2024.

 Don't abandon healthy habits.
 Indulge in holiday treats, but don’t forget about healthier foods.
 Drink plenty of water to stay hydrated.
 Work in workouts - exercise can help ease stress.
 And be sure to get enough sleep.

-Budget your spending.
 The holidays can come with financial strain.
 Plan ahead based on what you can afford for gifts.
 It really is the thought that counts.

 Manage your expectations.
 Holiday traditions evolve over time.
 Keep the ones you love and ditch the ones that are no longer needed.

-De-clutter your calendar.
 Give yourself and your family the gift of time to recover from a busy holiday schedule.